Wu Hung: Scholarly work

 More recently, Wu reflected on the studies of global art in a series of lectures and publications.
 In Ancient Chinese Art in Global Contexts (2017, in Chinese), he defined the unique contributions of traditional Chinese art in the global context from four art forms—ritual vessels, tomb art, handscroll, and shanshui landscape paintings.
 The Full-Length Mirror: A Global Visual History (2022) is another significant work among others that uses full-length mirror as a point of entry to tell a new kind of global art history.

 Alongside his scholarship on ancient and premodern art, Wu Hung maintained a strong interest in the art of his own time and a commitment to expanding research on Chinese art from the contemporary period.
-As a graduate student at Harvard University, Wu curated several exhibitions at the Adams House art gallery featuring the work of painters from China including Chen Danqing, Mu Xin, Meng Rulan, Zhang Jianjun, Luo Zhongli, Zhang Hongtu, and others active during this time.
+As a graduate student at Harvard University, Wu curated several exhibitions at the Adams House art gallery featuring the work of painters from China including Chen Danqing, Mu Xin, Weng Rulan, Zhang Jianjun, Luo Zhongli, Zhang Hongtu, and others active during this time.

 Beginning in the 1990s while teaching at the University of Chicago, Wu’s interest in contemporary Chinese art developed into a significant avenue of research centered on the development of what he called “experimental art” in China.
 Exhibitions Wu curated from the late 1990s onwards were the product of extensive field research and were developed with the publication of scholarly catalogues that have been instrumental to the emergent subfield of contemporary Chinese art.

 The 1999 exhibition Transience: Chinese Experimental Art at the End of the Twentieth Century at the Smart Museum at the University of Chicago featured a catalogue of case studies on the twenty-two artists exhibited in the show.
 The exhibition explored several key themes such as ruins, memory, self-representation, urban space, and temporality that would be central to Wu’s understanding of contemporary Chinese art.
 The following year Wu curated the exhibition Cancelled: Exhibiting Experimental Art in China also at the Smart Museum.
 The show examined the landscape of exhibition-making in contemporary China, including the existing infrastructure of venues and methods of exhibiting contemporary art, and highlighted twelve innovative exhibitions that experimented artistically with the conventions of an art exhibition.
 The published catalogue featured translated archival materials and interviews with artists and curators.
 Other major research-based exhibitions include Reinterpretation: A Decade of Experimental Chinese art: 1990-2000 (2002); RongRong & inri: Tui-Transfiguration (2003); Between Past and Future: New Photography and Video from China (2004); Displacement: The Three Gorges Dam and Contemporary Chinese Art (2008); The Allure of Matter: Material Art from China (2019).